thejud/text-processing-cookbook/README.md

     seq 6 | rs 2 3 | rs 1 0
      1  2  3  4  5  6

+    seq 6 | rs 2 3 | rs 0 5
+     1  2  3  4  5
+     6

-I'm just playing with this a bit, there are a lot more options, and it doesn't appear to be widely available.
+I'm just playing with `rs` a bit, there are a lot more options, and it doesn't appear to be widely available.
+However, it's nice if you want to specify the columns and rows.

 ### merge sort  multiple files of sorted data

 Sometimes I have data that has already been sorted by another process.
 GNU sort is very powerful and has a variety of features like parallel sorting and large file sorting (more on sort below).
-It also provides merge-sorting of pre-sorted files via the `--merge` switch.
+It also provides merge sorting of pre-sorted files via the `--merge` switch.

     sort --merge sorted1 sorted2 sorted3